mpp-doric/Android-Security-Reference/tools/general_tool_links.md

   - Online Android & Java decompilation
 - [Konloch/bytecode-viewer](https://github.com/Konloch/bytecode-viewer)
   - A Java 8 Jar & Android APK Reverse Engineering Suite (Decompiler, Editor, Debugger & More)
+  - Seems broken for APKs build with AS 3.0 and AGP 3.0 (if not before).
+Project may be abandoned, lots of issues and no activity in 10 months _Nov 17_

 ## Java